PSYCHOLOGY · ATTACHMENT STYLES

 Yes, though research suggests anxious-anxious pairings can produce high relationship volatility.
 Both partners hyperactivating their attachment systems simultaneously can lead to escalating conflict cycles and difficulty with de-escalation.
 If both partners have awareness of their patterns and strong communication skills, the relationship can also be characterised by high intensity of positive connection.
 Couple therapy outcomes for anxious-anxious pairings are generally favourable when both partners engage.

 The anxious-avoidant pairing is one of the most commonly discussed attachment dynamics.
 The anxiously attached partner's pursuit of closeness triggers the avoidantly attached partner's need for distance, which in turn amplifies the anxious partner's fear of abandonment and escalates their pursuit behaviour.
 Research by Fraley and Shaver confirmed that this pursuer-withdrawer dynamic is predicted by the combination of anxious and avoidant attachment styles.
-The cycle is self-reinforcing and can persist without both partners developing awareness of their contribution to it.
+The cycle is self-reinforcing and can persist without both partners developing awareness of their contribution to it; for data on how argument patterns unfold in this dynamic, see the argument frequency calculator.